 Conservatorium of Music

 Yes, directly out the front of the main entrance.
-See the map below.
+Click the link below.

 Clancy Auditorium, University of NSW Kensington